codingfox86/evil-twin/README.md

 <img width="35" height="35" alt="" src="https://github.com/user-attachments/assets/cac505b8-347f-4980-b9fd-e8b46e978f4a" />

-This is my documentation on how to set up and simulate an Evil Twin attack with a Raspberry Pi for educational purposes.<br>
+<h3>This is my documentation on how to set up and simulate an Evil Twin attack with a Raspberry Pi for educational purposes.</h3><br>

 An Evil Twin attack is a type of Wi-Fi phishing attack where a hacker sets up a rogue access point (AP) that mimics a legitimate wireless network.
 The goal is to trick users into connecting to the fake AP, allowing the attacker to intercept sensitive information such as login credentials or session cookies.